Lakshay-812/Event-Calendar/README.md

 # Event-Calendar
-Refer to the the project file (/Event Calendar.pdf) to know the features.
+Refer to the the project file Event Calendar.pdf to know the features.